 Cia.
 Lake Angela is a multimedia performance group with tributaries in poetry, dance, and translation.
 We choreograph and effect intersemiotic translations of poetry into nonverbal languages by moving among meaningful linguistic ambiguities.
 Our foremost concern is transforming.
 Currently, we are located in Barcelona and Orange County, California and choreograph and perform in public spaces wherever possible.
 Our recent work includes “Esokapi Mystika: for Mama Prayerwalker,” a dance film made in Barcelona; performances of “Onde ela viva?
 Onde ela mora?”, a capoeira-dance performed in Artesia and performed and filmed in Huntington Beach, California; and a collaboration intended to contribute to explicating positive meanings of the term “femininity” through dance in Cypress, California.
 Our first major dance language performance premiered in Richardson, Texas at University Theatre in 2015 as a feature-length translation of the poetry of Georg Trakl into dance.

-Lake Angela is a poet, choreographer, and performer from Lake Erie who constantly studies and develops her methods of dance as language.
-She has studied choreography, modern, and ballet with Michele Hanlon and flamenco and rumba with Antonio and Delilah Arrebola in Dallas.
-In Barcelona, she continued her professional training in contemporary, release, improv, ballet, and capoeira with Tragant Dansa, ESDM, Company & Company, and Capoeira Matumbé.
+Lake Angela is a poet, choreographer, and dancer from Lake Erie who constantly studies and develops her methods of dance as language.
+She studied choreography, modern dance, and ballet with Michele Hanlon and flamenco and rumba flamenca with Antonio and Delilah Arrebola in Dallas.
+In Barcelona, she continued her professional training in contemporary, release, improv, ballet, kung fu, and capoeira with Tragant Dansa, ESDM, Company & Company, Dao Kwon, and Capoeira Matumbé.
+She also trains with the Anaheim Ballet and has choreographed and performed for Maha and Company of Long Beach, California.
 She taught for five years at the University of Texas at Dallas and later taught classes in composition and creation in Barcelona, where she is a member of the Association of Dance Professionals of Catalunya (APDC).
 She holds a PhD from the University of Texas at Dallas for her intersemiotic translations of German Expressionist poetry into movement and has her MFA in poetry.
+Her first full-length poetry collection, Organblooms, will be published by FutureCycle Press in 2020.
 Lake Angela’s special interests involve the poetry and dance of medieval women mystics, the possibilities in and kinds of darknesses and silences, and expressions of colors, waters, and suffering, which she often explores in her poems and choreography.

-Kevin Richard Kaiser is a performer, musician, filmmaker, and writer from Orange County, California.
-He has performed in Dallas and Los Angeles, prepared music for performances in Barcelona, and shot dance films on location in Barcelona and Orange County.
+Kevin Richard Kaiser is a filmmaker, performer, musician, and writer from Orange County, California.
+His film production company, Ponokomita Productions, is the official videodance producer for Cia.
+Lake Angela.
+He has shot dance films on location in Barcelona and Orange County, California, as well as performed in Dallas and Los Angeles and composed and prepared music for performances and videos.
+Under Antonio and Delilah Arrebola, he studied and performed flamenco and rumba flamenca with Estudio Flamenco Dallas.
 His writing and music have been published or released internationally: in print, online, and on disc.